dessygil/des-personal-site/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-for the API I downloaded mongoose, dotenv, multer, express, nodemon

-git subtree push --prefix api heroku master to push any backend changes to the github repository

 #THINGS LEFT TO DO NOW

 - make the full card be the link
 - make site https
-- fix all npm high severity errors make apollo better
+ make apollo better
-- fix the way when clicking on experience the way it moves
-- clear warnings
 - start using j unit cypress or whatever else

 #THINGS LEFT TO DO LATER
-- make all css consistent naming style
 - have button to bring to blog page at home page
 - top list resume could be better put together the a tag inside the div have the exact same
 - website can be pulled from github so I can add a link to github projects that are being hosted
-- find way to make css more global (buttons and margin top between sections on home page)
+- find way to make css more global (buttons and margin top between sections on home page) (tailwind so I can start removing Css files)
 - add date created to posts and projects and maybe an image for the blog posts
 - start a new branch to change it to typescript
-- add URL option to jump to next page
 - look at last personal website you have seen.
 - pick color scheme and fix my picture
-- work on Readme for this site.
-- work on tags for this
 - add more flare to the website
 - add a loader before your site appears
 - add tailwind and animations
-- create a way to update delete and create in postman
-- commit to heroku to get everything working again
 - add some adds on the left hand side

-- add redux somehow
+- map top bar to make it more reusbale